cozygene/refactor/README.md

 ### Dependencies

-For the Python version of ReFACTor we recommend using Anaconda Python version 2.7 (https://www.continuum.io/downloads), which already includes all necessary dependencies.
+For the Python version of ReFACTor we recommend using <a href="https://www.continuum.io/downloads" target="_blank">Anaconda Python version 2.7</a>, which already includes all necessary dependencies.

 This release of ReFACTor was implemented for Python 2.7 and has the following dependencies: